Network Fairness: A novel complex network approach for tackling inequalities in society and algorithms

 3. Interactions between people evolve over time in a hybrid space of society and algorithms.

-More importantly, I will devise a novel methodology of network intervention, which is a set of data-driven principles for tackling network inequalities in a broad range of applications.
+More importantly, I will devise a novel methodology of network intervention, a set of data-driven principles for tackling network inequalities in a broad range of applications.

 Software Development